 Overheating usually happens because coolant levels are low or there is a leak.
-It can also happen if hoses collapse, the radiator becomes clogged, if there is a bad water pump or a broken cooling fan.
+It can also happen if hoses collapse, the radiator becomes clogged, there is a bad water pump, or there is a broken cooling fan.
 However, the faulty thermostat and defective drive belt can also cause temperatures to rise.

 The only way you can get the car back on the road is to fix the damage caused when the engine overheated and resolve the problem that caused it in the first place.
 You may find that this can become a very expensive repair, depending on how much damage was caused.